 The Census Bureau is not the only statistical agency facing cuts.
 Both the administration and the House appropriations bills are calling for a 10 percent cut to the budget of the U.S. Bureau of Economic Analysis, or BEA, compared with 2017.
 The BEA is best known for producing the National Income and Product Accounts, which include a measure of the nation’s gross domestic product and quarterly growth of the economy.
 The Obama administration was slowly increasing funding for the agency in hopes of improving some of the its economic indicators.
 The funding cuts will put those improvements on hold.

 U.S. statistical agencies perform an important role in steering the U.S. economy.
 In the 1930s and 1940s, as the nation weathered the Great Depression and prepared for war, policymakers leaned on the nation’s economists and statisticians to devise a means of tracking the economy’s progress and potential.
 Other nations adopted similar systems of national accounts soon after.
 The National Income and Product Accounts played a critical role in World War II by helping planners estimate maximum feasible military output by the economy.

-Today, the nation continues to see weak wage growth in the wake of the Great Recession, yet the U.S. Bureau of Labor Statistics will have its funding frozen at fiscal year 2017 levels in the House Labor, Health and Human Services, Education, and Related Agencies appropriations bill as reported out of committee.
+Today, the nation continues to see weak wage growth in the wake of the Great Recession, but the agency that collects this data, the U.S. Bureau of Labor Statistics, will have its funding frozen at fiscal year 2017 levels in the House Labor, Health and Human Services, Education, and Related Agencies appropriations bill as reported out of committee.
 According to an analysis by the Council of Professional Associations on Federal Statistics, the agency needs another $30 million per year just to perform the duties that are mandated of it.
 An increasingly complex and data-driven world requires strong national statistics.
 The Trump administration and Congress would be wise to re-examine these cuts against the need for the accurate and empirical work of these critical statistical agencies.